antleaf/doapr/webroot/content/repositories/preprints_with_the_lancet.md

 withdrawal_authorisation: Platform
 withdrawal_policy: 'Yes'
 integrations:
-- :service: disqus
+- service: disqus
-  :feature: commenting
+  feature: commenting
-  :description:
+  description:
 features:
-- :feature: search_engine
+- feature: search_engine
-  :description: Simple Search or Search by subjects or Authors
+  description: Simple Search or Search by subjects or Authors
-- :feature: usage_metrics
+- feature: usage_metrics
-  :description: Abstract view, Downloads are visible to everyone
+  description: Abstract view, Downloads are visible to everyone
-- :feature: revision
+- feature: revision
-  :description: As the preprints are then posted in the publisher's journals, the
+  description: As the preprints are then posted in the publisher's journals, the peer
-    peer review is done by the platform
+    review is done by the platform
-- :feature: commenting
+- feature: commenting
-  :description: Commenting (including annotation plug-ins)
+  description: Commenting (including annotation plug-ins)
-- :feature: comms_social_networking
+- feature: comms_social_networking
-  :description: 'Sharing via social media      '
+  description: 'Sharing via social media      '
 ---